raix/docmeteor/README.md

 * [Power-Queue internal api](https://github.com/CollectionFS/Meteor-powerqueue/blob/master/internal.api.md)
 * [CollectionFS packages](https://github.com/CollectionFS/Meteor-CollectionFS/tree/devel/packages)

-*In the CollectionFS you have to go into each package and checkout `api.md` or `internal.api.md` for examples*
+*In the CollectionFS you have to go into each package and checkout `api.md` or `internal.api.md` for examples (not all packages have docs yet)*

 ##Installation:
 ```